JGCRI/gcambreakout/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-Khan, Z., Kyle, P., Vernon, C., 2021. gcambreakout - An R package to breakout new regions and cities from GCAM.
+Khan, Z., Santos da Silva, S.R., Kyle, P., Vernon, C., 2021. gcambreakout - An R package to breakout new regions and cities from GCAM.
 (In progress) Journal of Open Source Software, DOI: XXXX

 <!-- ------------------------>